Starcounter/Docs/guides/network/creating-http-responses/README.md

 }
 return resp;
 ```

-When codehost starts, Starcounter adds a static resource resolver on default user port (GET handler on URI "/{?}").
-To register your own static resource resolver on default user port, you should supply `HandlerOptions.ReplaceExistingHandler` when registering such handler.
+When the codehost starts, Starcounter adds a static resource resolver on the default user port (GET handler on URI "/{?}").
+To register a static resource resolver on the default user port, `HandlerOptions.ReplaceExistingHandler` should be supplied when registering a handler.

 ## Delayed or explicitly handled responses

-Sometimes the `Response` object can not be returned immediately in the handler.
-One reason could be accessing third party resources, or doing long-running job.
-By returning `HandlerStatus.Handled` in the handler user indicates that response will be later or already returned by some other means.
+Sometimes, the `Response` object cannot be returned immediately in the handler.
+One reason could be the access of third party resources or doing long-running jobs.
+By returning `HandlerStatus.Handled` in the handler, the user indicates that the response will be returned later or that it already has been returned another way.

 For example: